apex/apex/docs/infra.md

 │   └── main.tf
 ```

-For example For example `apex infra --env prod plan` is effectively equivalent to the following command, with many `-var`'s passed to expose information from Apex.
+For example `apex infra --env prod plan` is effectively equivalent to the following command, with many `-var`'s passed to expose information from Apex.

 ```
 $ cd infrastructure/prod && terraform plan